 - Develop Show-Me poster

-- It’s important to keep team size at six children or fewer in order to maintain that each student has adequate time contributing to the poster, and working with the model
+- It’s important to keep team size at six children or fewer in order to maintain that each student has adequate time contributing to the Show Me poster and working with the LEGO models.

-- Most teams meet over a 6-8 week period, once or twice a week.
+- Most teams meet over a 6 to 12 week period, once or twice a week.
 However, as a coach you can structure team meetings (meeting times and overall program length) in a way that makes sense for your group and works within your schedule.

 - FIRST does not match individual students to teams, nor does FIRST assist in the creation of new teams.

--Jr.FLL Events are non-competitive; they are meant to be a celebration of each teams’ work.
+- FIRST LEGO League Jr. Expo events are non-competitive; they’re meant to be a celebration of each teams’ work.

-To learn more about the season challenge please visit the 2014 THINK TANK page
+To learn more about the FIRST LEGO League Jr. visit the FIRST site at

-For all FIRST LEGO League Junior program questions please contact Louis Rubbo at email@example.com or by phone at (843) 410-3062.
+For all FIRST LEGO League Jr. program questions please contact Louis Rubbo at email@example.com or by phone at (843) 410-3062.